Ragudos/vanilla-toast/README.md

 A toast library for vanilla lovers :heartpulse:.

 ## Why vanilla toast?
 Well, with all the amount of frameworks out there, it's become overwhelming.
 They are great tools, yes, but the abstraction is crazy and I did not get a change to learn about the lower level APIs like EventSource, Websocket, Clusters for concurrency, ArrayBuffers, etc. That's why I decided to make this toast library to make my life easier when I develop client-side apps with Vanilla JavaScript.
+Besides, I will be able to freely explore Vanilla JS and understand how libraries like React work under the hood in a clear view.

 This library will be up to ARIA accessibility standards as much as possible.
 The few uses implemented already are: